Martina-Culikova/english-for-designers/storytelling.md

 Everything changed in the 19th century, in 1826, when the first photograph in history (then dated as heliography) was taken.
 Since then people depicted in photographs have been spoken of in the present tense, even though they have been already a decade in the past.
 The second level of human immortality began with the launch of the Internet on January 1, 1983, although it has been used since the 1960s by government forces.
-With the advent of the internet, and more specifically during the advent of social networking in the early 21st century, our physical identity has been enriched by its digital version.
+During the beginning of the internet era, and more specifically during the advent of social media in the early 21st century, our physical identity has been enriched by its digital version.

 Human activity in physical space leaves a carbon footprint, whereas human activity in virtual space leaves a digital footprint.
 Just as the cells in our body are being renewed, our digital data - the digital cells of the human being – are being updated.
 Are we part of the first generation that, after leaving our physical bodies, will be left to live in digital form?